-She finds something fun on this list and lets her kids have at it!
+She finds something fun on this list and allows her kids some freedom to go at it!

 If you have very little ones running around and messing up with the bigger kids are doing, try making your toddler a few busy bags like these.